kauthara-yakubu/top_uk_youtubers_2024/README.md

 4. We have more data than we need, so some of these columns would need to be removed

+---

 ## Data cleaning
 - What do we expect the clean data to look like?
 (What should it contain?
-What contraints should we apply to it?)
+What constraints should we apply to it?)

 The aim is to refine our dataset to ensure it is structured and ready for analysis.